Standard and FirstRand shares my choice for Christmas | IOL Business Report

 Some banks have been reducing staff and outlets already.

-It is for this reason no doubt, apart from double-digit earnings growth, that its share price was trading at a robust price:earnings (p:e) ratio of 25.6 on Friday after the share price had risen by 17 percent through September to trade at R1282.
+It is for this reason no doubt, apart from double-digit earnings growth, that its share price was trading at a robust price:earnings (* :e) ratio of 25.6 on Friday after the share price had risen by 17percent through September to trade at R1282.

 The big four banks have traditionally been strong defensive shares on the JSE, with steady earnings and dividend growth, albeit in single digits these days, and good returns on equity.